jeremymaya/pi-git-practice/README.md

-# Raspberry Pi Git Practice
+# Raspberry Pi OS

 Author: Kyungrae Kim

 This is a repository created from Raspberry Pi OS.
 I will be using this repository to become more familiar with Linux.

+---

 ## Monitoring Raspberry Pi OS